FlawlessCasual17/rpm-get/README.md

 ## To-do

-1. (Optional) Try transitioning this project from BASH to Ruby.
+1. (Optional) Try transitioning this project from BASH to either Ruby or Lua.
 2. Rename the binaries from deb-get to rpm-get.
 3. Start adding support for RPMs that do not get auto-updates. (e.g. PeaZip, Valentina Studio, etc...)